Olympus E-1 vs E-PL8

 Many modern cameras cannot only take still pictures, but also record videos.
 The E-PL8 indeed provides for movie recording, while the E-1 does not.
 The highest resolution format that the E-PL8 can use is 1080/30p.

 Apart from body and sensor, cameras can and do differ across a range of features.
 For example, the E-1 has an optical viewfinder, which can be very useful when shooting in bright sunlight.
 In contrast, the E-PL8 relies on live view and the rear LCD for framing.
+That said, the E-PL8 can be equipped with an optional viewfinder – the VF-4.
 The table below summarizes some of the other core capabilities of the Olympus E-1 and Olympus E-PL8 in connection with corresponding information for a sample of similar cameras.

 One feature that is present on the E-1, but is missing on the E-PL8 is a top-level LCD.
 While being, of course, smaller than the rear screen, the control panel conveys some of the essential shooting information and can be convenient for quick and easy settings verification.The E-PL8 has an articulated screen that can be turned to be front-facing.
 This characteristic will be appreciated by vloggers and photographers who are interested in taking selfies.
 In contrast, the E-1 does not have a selfie-screen.